Linaro/website/_posts/current/news/2020-06-15-new-collaboration-between-96boards-and-dronecode.md

 “The Dronecode Foundation is thrilled to join 96Boards, and collaborate on the development of open hardware standards for the PX4 Autopilot ecosystem, the largest commercially adopted open-source flight stack.” said, Dr. Lorenz Meier, Chairman of Dronecode, “Dronecode with the help of its member organizations, are openly collaborating in the development of the Pixhawk standard, we welcome 96Boards and thank them for their support.”

 ### **Join us at the PX4 Developer Summit**

+{% include image.html path="/assets/images/content/px4-developer-summit.png" alt="Developer Summit banner" %}

+96Boards will join Dronecode and the PX4 community at the second edition of the PX4 Developer Summit, streamed LIVE on July 6 & 7.
+The PX4 Developer Summit is a drone development conference targeted towards professional and aspiring drone developers, roboticists, software engineers, researchers, students, and academia.
+The event, streamed live for free, is the yearly check-in for the PX4 community at large.
+[Learn more about the PX4 Developer Summit.](https://px4.io/virtual-2020/)